- Public Affairs Home

 A 16 plus year veteran of volunteering and Boy Scout Master extraordinaire, Mark has made a significant difference in the lives of hundreds of youngsters, helping create confident, resourceful, caring people for our future.
 With Mark’s dedication and guidance he has personally mentored over 40 scouts to the rank of Eagle Scout (the highest achievements for any Boy Scout) requiring commitment and providing a lasting footprint in the local community.
 Along with Boy Scouts and the amazing contribution his scouts have provided to the LO community, Mark also sits on the Parks & Recreation Advisory Board and continues to work with young folks, creating better people that will guide our community into the future.

 For many years, Bob has been a champion of the City’s public art program, the Gallery Without Walls - a successful program modeled by communities across the country.
-Bob has served as an active Board Member for the Art’s Council and now serves as chairman of the City’s Public Art Committee.
+Bob has served as an active Board Member for the Art’s Council and now serves as chair of the City’s Public Art Committee.
 But where we really notice his positive “get it done” attitude is as Installation Crew Leader!
 This past year, the crew faced a particularly challenging summer with the impending development of Block 137 where the Wizer building once stood.
 Not only did the normal rotation of sculptures have to occur (involving 30 sculptures being placed, packed up and rotated to new locations), the seven sculptures on this block needed to be relocated - all this while the temperatures were sometimes a sizzling 100 degrees!
 No worries for Bob, a retired contractor who always shows up with his red truck outfitted with ladder, drills, compressor and an assortment of tools for the hard work at hand.
 Bob also assists with the care and maintenance of the City’s art collection, including installation of new paintings, cleaning of all the art, along with the inventory and rotations of the permanent collection inside City buildings.
 Bob is a gift to the Arts Council and is one reason the program is such a great success!

 Since Stephanie joined our LO community more than 35 years ago, she has been an active volunteer.
 She has been instrumental in developing and expanding the many programs in which she volunteers, such as the Friends of Tryon Creek where she provides extraordinary leadership to the regional environmental education community and sets the bar for meaningful educational experiences for all ages.
 She was the idea behind “Kids in Nature,” a program that organizes field trips to Tryon Creek and allows more than 5000 children each year to explore the outdoors and enjoy nature.